groupvine/gv-doc/membership/importing.md

 Note also that sub-groups can define their own lists (but not the other way around).
-For example, in the following, Tim belongs to the account-wide "musicians" list as well as the "redsox" list defined in the eastregion group.
-Sue is also a musician as well as a golfer, and is in the "giants" list defined in the westregion:
+For example, in the following, Tim belongs to the account-wide "musicians" list as well as the "redsox" list defined in (and only relevant in) the eastregion group.
+Sue is also a musician as well as a golfer, and is in the "giants" list defined in the
+westregion:

 <div style="font-size:10px">